bitaculous/cab/README.md

 Cab is released under the [MIT License (MIT)], see [LICENSE].

+[Bundler]: http://bundler.io "The best way to manage a Ruby application's gems"
 [Dennis Bacsa]: https://www.flickr.com/photos/57215240@N02 "Dennis Bacsa, on Flickr"
 [Hayabusa is landing by Dennis Bacsa]: https://farm1.staticflickr.com/5476/11029295424_40a78ecf19.jpg "Hayabusa is landing by Dennis Bacsa"
 [Cab]: https://github.com/bitaculous/cab "The user interface of LocomotiveCMS, written in Ember.js with Ember CLI."